 "No person shall attend a college or university, excluding students attending night classes only, or students matriculating in off-campus courses, or students taking a course load of four credit hours or less and residing off-campus unless a certificate of immunization against diphtheria, tetanus, whooping cough, poliomyelitis, red measles (rubeola), and rubella is presented to the college or university on or before the first day of matriculation."

 The Louisburg College student health questionnaire provides students with a convenient method of certifying their immunization history.
 Failure to file the required certification of immunization will result in the student’s withdrawal from classes without the issue of credit or grades for their courses as well as refunds.

-Credits from established four-year or two-year national or international institutions not accredited by regional or national accrediting agencies will be evaluated on a case-by-case basis.
+The college will evaluate credits from established four-year or two-year national or international institutions not accredited by regional or national accrediting agencies on a case-by-case basis.

 Louisburg College supports the protection available to members of its community under all applicable Federal laws, including Section 504 of the Rehabilitation Act of 1973, the Americans with Disability Act of 1990, Title IX of the Educational Amendments of 1972, and Title VI and Title VII of the Civil Rights Act of 1964.